mvolkmann/MyUnixEnv/notes/Go02-GettingStarted.md

 Create a `src` directory inside your `go` directory.

+Packages and applications contributed by the community (not in the standard library) must be installed.
+This is typically done using `go get package-url` where `package-url` excludes the `https://` prefix.

-When a Go package or application is installed in a workspace it is placed in a directory that corresponds to the URL where it is published.
+Packages are installed under `$GOPATH/src` in a subdirectory that corresponds to the package URL.
-That URL, minus the leading `https://` is used to install the package.
+It does this regardless of the directory from which `go get` is run.
-For example, if you enter `go get github.com/julienschmidt/httprouter` it will download the package and place its `.go` files in the `$GOPATH/src/github.com/julienschmidt/httprouter` directory.
+For example, `go get github.com/julienschmidt/httprouter` installs the package `.go` files in `$GOPATH/src/github.com/julienschmidt/httprouter`.
+Using the package URL avoids path conflicts.

-It will also build the package and place its object file, `httprouter.a` in the `$GOPATH/pkg/{platform}/github.com/julienschmidt` directory.
+The `go get` command also builds the package and places its object file under the `$GOPATH/pkg` directory.
+In the case of httprouter, this creates `httprouter.a` in the `$GOPATH/pkg/{platform}/github.com/julienschmidt` directory.
 An example value for `{platform}` on a Mac is `darwin_amd64`.